Enter your ZIP to

 Are you tired of that old, musty smell in the basement?
 Do you hate seeing water on the walls and moving furniture and other items around to avoid damage?
 You need interior basement waterproofing to solve the problem and make your basement a more pleasant place to be.

-Waterproofing a basement from the inside can keep your budget intact and prevent the mess of digging a deep trench outside your home.
+Waterproofing a basement from the inside can keep your budget intact and prevent the mess of digging a deep trench outside your home (see our exterior waterproofing guide for comparison).
 A handy do-it-yourselfer can seal cracks and apply waterproof coatings, but for a solution guaranteed to last a long time, it’s a good idea to reach out to a pro.

 Image shows a crew working on a basement waterproofing project